whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 In Israel, one school girl expressed sympathy with the Palestinians, saying she hoped they could return to their homes soon.
 She was suspended from school as other students threatened to burn her house down and the Ministry of Education accused her of "incitement against IDF [Israeli] soldiers."

 In America, we see similar disturbances.
-Anyone who tries to acknowledge the truth about Israeli aggression towards Palestinians is accused of antisemitism -- as if opposing Israeli genocide and being racist towards Jews were the same thing, which obviously they are not.**
+Anyone who tries to acknowledge the truth about Israeli aggression towards Palestinians is accused of antisemitism -- as if opposing the Israeli government's genocide and being racist towards Jewish people were the same thing, which obviously they are not.

 President Trump is deporting many people for attending what he calls "illegal" protests and he accuses universities of tolerating antisemitism for allowing protests against the genocide.
-This is only an expansion of the policy that his predecessor president Biden started, as the genocide clearly has support from both major political parties.
+This is only an expansion of the policy that his predecessor president Biden started, as the genocide clearly has had support from both major political parties the entire time.

 Similar manipulative behavior is happening in many other unhealthy cultures, including Germany, Australia, France, and the United Kingdom.